Types of Mortgages Explained & How to Choose the Right One

 You won’t earn interest on your savings.

-Rates tend to be slightly higher.
+Rates may be slightly higher.

 First time buyer mortgageMay be able to borrow more based on income.